Organizations and Users

 If you have been invited to other organizations, you will see them listed here too.
-In the below screenshot, the user is the owner of the Alpha org and has been invited as a co-administrator to the Demo org.
+In the below screenshot, the user is the Example Network org owner and has been invited as a co-administrator to the Test org.

 Adding users to your organization

-You can add additional users to your organization, so that when they log in with their own email, they will be able to access the Kaleido resources (consortia, environments, nodes and services) owned by your organization.
-This is useful approach for scenarios where an organization benefits from a shared workspace for collaboration and iteration.
+You can add additional users to your organization, so that when they log in with their own email, they will be able to access the Kaleido resources (consortia, environments, nodes, and services) owned by your organization.
+This is a useful approach for scenarios where an organization benefits from a shared workspace for collaboration and iteration.

 - You can remove users at any time from your organization.
 Simply click the dropdown ellipsis next to their email address and select "Delete User"

-- Only the organization owner can invite users
+- Only the organization owner can invite and remove users.